 - Web and Social Computing

-Recent graduates have gained employment in roles such as software development, systems analysts, business analysts, IT consultants and support engineers.
+Recent graduates have gained employment in roles such as software developers, systems analysts, business analysts, IT consultants, and support engineers.

 Read Alistair's full testimonial